benhammen/documentation-gradle-plugins/README.md

 Changes to existing markdown files will be visible shortly after saving.
 Changes to the the folder structure of layout.yaml files will require the browser to be manually refreshed.

+#### Assemble all documentation without live preview

+Same as the preview section, but without browser auto-refresh disabled.

+	gradlew assembleAll

+Or abbreviate:

+	gradlew aA

 # Build